 Choosing the right typeface is undoubtedly a crucial step to creating great designs.
-Especially when you plan on using more than one font, you need to make sure they blend well together with coherence and balance.
+Especially when you plan on using more than one font, you need to make sure the pairing is balanced and coherent by using the right tools.

 As we extensively explained in our Blogpost ‘A Guide to Font Pairing for Web Designers + 30 Amazing Examples‘, there is a whole science to pairing fonts together.
 They have to align well with your brand, create the desired contrast without following opposite design principles, and create an overall feeling of fluidity and harmony.

 With thousands of fonts at your disposal, this process can be really chaotic and time-consuming, and chances are you will end up with a headache.
 So, where do you even start?

 To help you out with the process, we have put together a list of the best font pairing tools for designers.
 These tools will suggest different font combinations that look excellent with each other, and provide you with online templates, so you can preview how your fonts will look in the wild.
 They will definitely unlock your inspiration and help you make the right decisions.

 Check them out below and bookmark your favorites!